LAWYERS CHARGED WITH A CRIME

-Members of the California State Bar must disclose certain criminal convictions.
+Our criminal defense lawyers know that members of the California State Bar must disclose certain criminal convictions.
 More problematic, Courts and Prosecutor’s Offices are likewise required to notify the Bar when they are aware that an attorney has been arrested, charged and convicted.
 While each matter is reviewed on its own merits, an attorney convicted of a felony will be placed on an interim suspension pending a disciplinary hearing on the merits before the State Bar Court.
-Any misdemeanor conviction for a crime involving moral turpitude also results in an interim suspension pending a disciplinary hearing.If the misdemeanor conviction does not, in and of itself, involve moral turpitude, the attorney faces a hearing in State Bar Court to determine the discipline, if any, to be imposed in the case.
+Any misdemeanor conviction for a crime involving moral turpitude also results in an interim suspension pending a disciplinary hearing.If the misdemeanor conviction does not, in and of itself, involve moral turpitude, the DUI attorney faces a hearing in State Bar Court to determine the discipline, if any, to be imposed in the case.

 To report to the agency charged with attorney discipline, the attorney has knowledge of any of the following: